-- Success rates;

-- Learner destinations;

-- Satisfaction (formerly "learner views");

-- Satisfaction survey (formerly "employer views").
+- Achievement rates 86%; - Learner destinations; - Satisfaction (formerly "learner views") 8.5 out of 10; - Satisfaction survey (formerly "employer views") 8.1 out of 10.

 The College is committed to observing the importance sector measures and indicators and uses the FE Choices data available on the GOV.UK website which looks at measures such as success rates.
 The College is required to complete the annual Finance Record for the Education and Skills Funding Agency ("ESFA").
-The College is assessed by the ESFA as having a "Good" financial health grading.
-The current rating of Good is considered an acceptable outcome.
+The College is assessed by the ESFA as having a "Satisfactory" financial health grading.
+The current rating of Satisfactory is considered an acceptable outcome.